aptech/docs/docs/CR-sylvester.rst

 ::

-    //Create a 3 x 3 real matrix
+    // Create a 3 x 3 real matrix
     A = {  0.9069  -0.3150  -0.9732,
            0.6023   0.6848   0.4925,
           -0.8555  -0.7430   0.6521 };

-    //Create a 2 x 2 real matrix
+    // Create a 2 x 2 real matrix
     B = { -0.9876   0.4503,
           -0.3043   0.9807 };

-    //Create a 3 x 2 real matrix
+    // Create a 3 x 2 real matrix
     C = { -0.8625   0.5247,
            0.6331  -0.3334,
            0.7912   0.0711 };

-    //Solve the Sylvester matrix equation
+    // Solve the Sylvester matrix equation
     X = sylvester(A, B, C);

 After the code above, X will equal the 3 x 2 matrix: